AleDaDa/GDT_ANE_Android/README.md

 GDT_SDK for flash air android
 ( require air sdk32 )

-1. 	install Android Studio
+1. 	install Android Studio :)
-2. 	create a new Andoird project
-	I select a Empty Activity
+2. 	create a new Andoird project, select a Empty Activity

 3.	(optional)
 	For net reason, download the latetest gradle file ( ex. gradle-5.6.4-all.zip ) into {project_root}/gradle/wrapper.
 	Edit the "gradle-wrapper.properties" file, change "distributionUrl" value to the local gradle file.

 4. Import third libs.

 	4.1 Create a directory named "libs" in {project_root}/app/ 4.2 Copy the third lib ( ex. gtdSDK.acc ) into "libs"
 	4.3 In Android Studio, Create a new Module --> Import a .JAR/.AAR Package , then select the "third lib" from "4.2"